fanluo12/LC/Intervals/README.md

 Loop throught intervals from 1st index.
 If intervals[i][0] greater than prevEnd, pass its value to prevEnd.
 Else, add value to final answer and pass smaller value of prevEnd and intervals[i][1] to prevEnd since we want minimum intervals to remove.
 If we remain a extremely large end for prevEnd, we need to remove quite a lot intervals

 ## 1851.
 Minimum Interval to Include Each Query
-Sort intervals first
-Sort queries for convenience

-While Loop through queries.
-For each q of queries, use priority queue(saving array[intervals length, interval end] with interval length ascending order) to add intervals which starts less than q.
-In the meantime, use a increasing variable i to record index.
-It one interval been add to PQ, i ++

-When first while loop stops, means q is less than new intervals[0], in this time we need to pop until the smallest interval length.
-Second while loop goes under circumstance that pq is not empty and pq.peek()[1] is less than q(exclude case like q = 100 while pq = ([4, 4]), in this case no interval could query q), pop pq.
-Finally use HashMap to put q and pq.peek()[1] if pq is not empty else put -1.

-We need to clone queries at first and query each q with map.
+1. Sort intervals first and sort queries for convenience.
+Note finally we need ordered result, so before sort queries, clone it
+2. For each query, we use priority queue to store [interval length, interval[1]].
+We use an index start from 0 represents start position of intervals.
+When looping each query, we need to update index when index < intervals.length and also q >= current interval[0].
+If so, update index and put [length, current interval[1]] to pq.
+3. After query less than intervals[i][0], we need to remove intervals in pq where pq.peek()[1] < query.
+Then we put pq.peek() to map if it exists else -1
+4. Finally we use map to find cloned results

 ## 1288.
 Remove Covered Intervals
 ```